Start Here

 So, what has this got to do with building a property portfolio?

 I think it’s exactly the same!
-A lot of people say.
-“I want to build this future goal for retirement” — and it seems overwhelming.
+A lot of people say, “I want to build this future goal for retirement” — and it seems overwhelming.
 But, what I’m saying, is just take the next step in the comfort zone.
 What does that look like for a property investor?

-Well, number one: go to the library, get a book and read it.
-That’s pretty easy to do!
-That’s not going to stretch anyone, and it will show you exactly what someone’s actually done — so it will start the vision, it’ll build the wire; it’ll actually give you the vision you need to strive towards.
 Once you’ve done that, what’s the next step in the comfort zone?
 Well, maybe find a mentor.
 For some people, they can’t actually get a real mentor — so it might be a virtual mentor.
 Do some research online, and find someone who’s actually done what you want to do.
 Listen to what they say, or read what they have to say about it, so that you can start to build your knowledge base.
 There are so many podcasts out there.
 We’ve got one — The Property Couch — but there are others out there where people are very willing to share what they’ve done so that you can do what they’ve done to get you to the next step.
 Again, very much in the comfort zone.
-The next one would be to research an investment savvy mortgage broker who can help you see if it’s actually possible for you.
-Once you’ve researched someone, reach out to them and make an appointment.
-And then, once you’ve made an appointment, you can see that it’s possible.

 The next thing is, you develop a plan and once you’ve developed the plan you follow the first step, which is actually in the plan.
 When you’ve done that, you review it, and then you implement the next step.